 External therapyThis section has been translated automatically.

-Few, small foci: In non-erosive, clinically less troublesome foci, only a blank local therapy with mild, astringent stomatologic agents (e.g. Tormentill Adstringens R255 ) or dexpanthenol solution (e.g. Bepanthen Lsg., R066 ) is necessary; if necessary, this may also be dispensed with.
-In the case of isolated oligo- or asymptomatic mucous membrane infestation, such a procedure would also be preferable.
+Smaller non-erosive lesions: In the case of non-erosive, clinically less troublesome lesions, only a mild local therapy with mild astringent stomatological agents (e.g. Tormentill astringent R255 ) or dexpanthenol solution (e.g. Bepanthen Lsg., R066 ) is necessary; if necessary, this may also be dispensed with.
+In the case of isolated oligo- or asymptomatic mucosal infestation, such a procedure would also be preferable.

-Inflammatory, erosive foci (patients are considerably impaired in their quality of life by these often chronic, painful oral mucosa changes).
+Inflammatory, erosive foci (patients are considerably impaired in their quality of life by these often chronic, painful oral mucosal changes).

-- As a "first step therapy", local therapy with topical glucocorticoids, e.g. with 0.1% betamethasone oral gel (betamethasone valerate adhesive paste 0.1% NRF 7.11.) , is possible as "first-step therapy".
+- Local therapy with topical glucocorticoids, e.g. with 0.1% betamethasone oral gel (betamethasone valerate adhesive paste 0.1% NRF 7.11.) , is possible as "first-step therapy".

-- There is also good experience with clobetasol cream (e.g. Dermoxin cream applied on a gauze-wrapped mouth spatula and applied locally).
+- There is also good experience with clobetasol cream (e.g. Dermoxin cream applied to a gauze-wrapped mouth spatula and applied locally).

-- Alternatively aqueous prednisolone or hydrocortisone solutions are recommended (e.g. Rp.
-Nystatin 100KUI/Lidocaine 0.1/Prednisolone 0.1/ aqua purificata ad 100.0/ S: Mild, well-tolerated prednisolone-containing solution should be applied 1-2 times daily; or a combination preparation of hydrocortisone acetate and tetracaine hydrochloride - Rp.
-Hydrocortisone acetate 1.0/ propylene glycol 37.3/ tetracaine hydrochloride 2.0/ guai azulene 25% waterl.
-0.05/ cremophor RH40 0.4/ peppermint oil 0.3/ panthenol solution 5% 40.0/ distilled water water ad 285,0/S: Mildly well-tolerated solution containing hydrocortisone (use 1-4 times daily).
-I have proven to spray the lesions several times a day with a momethasone-containing nasal spray (Nasonex®-Supension)
+- Alternatively, aqueous prednisolone or /hydrocortisone solutions are recommended (e.g. Rp.: Nystatin 100KUI/Lidocaine 0.1/Prednisolone 0.1/ aqua purificata ad 100.0/ S: Apply mild well-tolerated prednisolone-containing solution 1-2x daily; or a combination preparation of hydrocortisone acetate and tetracaine hydrochloride - Rp.: hydrocortisone acetate 1.0/ propylene glycol 37.3/ tetracaine hydrochloride 2.0/ guaj-azulene 25% aqueous 0.05/ cremophor RH40 0.4/ peppermint oil 0.3/ panthenol solution 5% 40.0/ distilled water.
+Water ad 285,0/S: Mild well tolerated hydrocortisone containing solution 1-4 times daily).
+Spraying the lesions several times a day with a nasal spray containing Momethasone (Nasonex®-Supension) has proved successful.

-- Good success was described with a paste containing Ciclosporin A(Ciclosporin A-adhesive paste 2,5) and a 0,03% tacrolimus suspension (level of evidence: B) (alternative: 1% Pimecrolimus cream which is better tolerated in the mucosa area).
-For this purpose, apply these externals with a soft toothbrush or on a spatula wrapped with gauze to the lesion and let it act as long as possible.
-Carry out treatment 2-3 times a day.
+- Good results have been described with a paste containing ciclosporin A(Ciclosporin A Adhesive Paste 2.5) and a 0.03% tacrolimus suspension (evidence level: B) (alternative: 1% pimecrolimus cream, which is better tolerated in the mucosal area).
+For this purpose, apply these externals to the lesion with a soft toothbrush or on a spatula wrapped in gauze and leave on for as long as possible.
+Treat 2-3 times a day.

 - Topical preparations containing vitamin A acid are less suitable for this type of lesion (they have too strong an irritating effect!).

 Internal therapyThis section has been translated automatically.